cartertune/MusicEditor/resources/README.txt

 GUIVIEW:
 ---------------------------------------------------------------------------------------------------

+  GUIController:
+    -essentially just adds a keyListener to the view so the following commands are possible:
+      -the "VK_LEFT" (left key) moves the GUIView currentBeat to the left -the "VK_RIGHT" (right key) moves the currentBeat to the right.

   interface IGUIView extends ViewInterface:
     - an interface that extends the ViewInterface to allow for methods specific to the GUI